jahleeljackson/essays/README.md

 There are not many absolute generalizations that can be made about all people, let alone all organisms, on Earth.
 One that can be made is that we are all given 24 hours a day.
 Yet, outcomes vary greatly from person to person.
 This of course is due to an innumerable array of factors like socio-economic status, health, civil rights, and desires.
 The biggest influencer of outcomes however &ndash;in my naive opinion&ndash; is the management and prioritization of time and energy.
 People from all manner of circumstances have been able to accomplish their dreams given enough desire and luck, especially in the United States of America.
 Google "rags to riches stories" to see my supporting evidence.
 The way in which you elect to use your finite time, I will assert, is the largest indicator of the type of person you become and what you'll accomplish.

 Tolerating the right imperfections is a critical skill under the constraints of limited time.
 Chasing perfection is fundamentally a losing game.
 Unless you're solving trivial problems, there will be tradeoffs and decisions made with limited information.
 The ability to prioritize, or to tolerate the right imperfections, is key to becoming a great problem-solver.
 Not every software operation can be in [constant time](https://www.geeksforgeeks.org/dsa/analysis-algorithms-big-o-analysis/).
-Not every element of a business can be perfectly efficient (especially with the added contraints of money and talent).
+Not every element of a business can be perfectly efficient (especially with the added constraints of money and talent).
 Optimize for what's most important, and accept good enough for the rest.

 $$
 \text{growth} > \text{perfection}